Optimal Parametrization of the Gale-Shapley Preallocation Method for Combinatorial Auction-based Channel Assignment: Combinatorial Auction and Preallocation

 The principles of combinatorial auction (CA) are described in \cite{de2003combinatorial}.
-The CA framework assumes that players (in this case tenants) submit bids for the subset of available goods (in this case channels).
+The CA framework assumes that bidders (in this case tenants) submit bids for for each possible subset of goods (channels), according to their own evaluation of bundles (in this case the resulting connectivity).
 The bid announced by player (tenant) $k$ for the bundle $S$ of channels is denoted by $b_k(S)$.
 In our case, this value will be determined by $U_k(\rho_k(S))$. $y(S,k)$ denotes the acceptance indicator of the bundle $S$ for the participant $k$, i.e. $y(S,k)=1$ if the bundle $S$ is assigned to player $k$, and 0 otherwise.
-Let us now consider the integer optimization problem described by eq. (\ref{CA_basic_form}).
+Following the submission of bids, an integer optimization problem described by (\ref{CA_basic_form}) is performed in order to maximize the value of accepted bids.